mullrich192/Project-Ocular-Disease-Intelligent-Recognition/README.md

 # Project-Ocular-Disease-Intelligent-Recognition
-Project in the context of the course "Artificial vision" at the UPV in Valencia A detailed description of the code along with the findings can be found in the Jupyter Notebook.
+Project in the context of the course "Artificial vision" at the UPV in Valencia.

+A detailed description of the code along with the findings can be found in the Jupyter Notebook.

 ## Dataset